hyperledgerkochi/KOBDevOps/README.md

+# KOBDevOps

+Repository for all KOB DevOps Tools and Scripts

-# Setting up dev environment for KochiOrgBook Project
+# Steps to setup developmet environment for KochiOrgBook Projects

 ### QuickStart Guide:
 * **Step 1:**